hujhax/austin-improv-wiki/The Jukebox Musical Project.md

 ***The Jukebox Musical Project*** was a series of original comedy mini-musicals at [[The Institution Theater]].
 Each show was written by [[Courtney Hopkin]] and leveraged a different music artist's songs for each show.

 ## Summary
 Each show was written by [[Courtney Hopkin]] and leveraged a different music artist's songs as well as time/location for each show.
-Music Direction by [[Lindsey McGowen]].

 Each show ran for two performances, every other month in 2015.